 Alcohol at staff parties

 It’s for you to decide whether staff can drink alcohol at social events like Christmas parties.
-Find out what you should consider, how you might fund it and take a look at examples of how other schools approach this issue.
+Find out what you should consider and how you might fund this, and see how some other schools approach this issue.

 - It's up to you - there's no official guidance on this